 If you're cooking meat this Christmas, be very careful with any bones and keep them away from your pets.
 If consumed, bones can lead to your pets choking.
 Bones from turkey or other holiday meats can also cause an obstruction or splinter while being eaten and perforate your dog or cat's digestive tract.
 Be careful to also keep your pets away from trash cans or compost, to ensure your pets don't accidentally get access to any bones.

-Say yes to cranberries — but hold the sauce
+Say yes to (plain) cranberries

 Raw cranberries are a safe treat to share with your cats and dogs but in limited quantities.
 However, if you're making homemade cranberry sauce, or serving cranberry sauce out of a can, you'll want to avoid sharing either of these.
 Cranberry sauce usually contains a lot of sugar, and consuming it can lead to health complications including diabetes and obesity.
 If you're using fresh cranberries to garnish salads or making fresh cranberry sauce, you can dice some up and give them as treats or meal toppers for your dog.

-Say yes to potatoes
+Say yes to (plain) potatoes

 Say yes to vegetables